coinbase/coinbase-woocommerce/readme.txt

 == Installation ==

-First generate an API key with the 'user' and 'merchant' permissions at https://coinbase.com/settings/api.
-If you don't have a Coinbase account, sign up at https://coinbase.com/merchants.
+First generate an API key with the 'wallet:checkouts:create' permission at https://www.coinbase.com/settings/api.
+If you don't have a Coinbase account, sign up at https://www.coinbase.com/merchants.
 Your merchant profile must be filled out to accept orders.
 Coinbase offers daily payouts for merchants in the United States.
-For more infomation on setting up payouts, see https://coinbase.com/docs/merchant_tools/payouts.
+For more infomation on setting up payouts, see https://www.coinbase.com/docs/merchant_tools/payouts.

 To install the plugin: